-Reference Annex XIII of the manual, there are no restrictions on spurs.
+Reference Annex XII of the manual, there are no restrictions on spurs, except for Pony Riders and Children (JRs Ann.
+XI, Art.
+19.3 and JRs Ann.
+XII, Art.
+17- see also below).
 For clarification purposes, Smart'Clix spurs are permitted in FEI competition.